-Jason Carvalho is the webmaster, and Mr. Carvalho is tasked with creating and maintaining the website, as well as to assist the other team members when necessary.
+Jason Carvalho is the webmaster, and Mr. Carvalho was tasked with creating and maintaining the website, as well as assisting the other team members when necessary.
 Stephen Johnson is the machine specialist.
-Mr. Johnson is currently tasked with computing the numerical analysis for the fiber optics design.
+Mr. Johnson was tasked with computing the numerical analysis for all of the design.
 Michael Kiefer is the lead financial advisor.
-Mr. Kiefer is currently tasked with assisting Mr. Johnson in the numerical analysis.
-Afterwards, Mr. Kiefer will tasked with creating a budget for the purchasing of materials necessary to develop a prototype.
-As a group the materials will be selected and purchased.
-Also as a group, the prototype will be assembled, calibrated and tested.
-Sebastian Bellini is tasked with assisting the other team members with their objective as well as maintain contact with the sponsor (James Martin) and faculty advisor (Dr. Guo).
+Mr. Kiefer assisted Mr. Johnson in the numerical analysis.
+Afterwards, Mr. Kiefer was tasked with creating a budget for the purchasing of materials necessary to develop a prototype.
+As a group, the materials were selected and purchased.
+Also as a group, the prototype was assembled.
+Sebastian Bellini was tasked with assisting the other team members with their objective, as well as maintain contact with the sponsor (James Martin) and faculty advisor (Dr. Guo).